miaomiaogamer/assignment-2---movies-2-miaomiaogamer-master/README.md

-# CP1404 Assignment 2 - Movies to Watch 2.0 by YOUR_NAME
+# CP1404 Assignment 2 - Movies to Watch 2.0 by JialeTang

 A Python project with GUI and Console programs that (re)use classes to manage a list of *Movies to Watch*.